Laser lithotripsy: History

 Laser lithotripsy was invented at the Wellman Center for Photo Medicine at Massachusetts General Hospital in the 1980s to remove impacted urinary stones.
 Optical fibers carry light pulses that pulverize the stone.
 Candela licensed the technology and released the first commercial laser lithotripsy system.

+Today, laser lithotripsy is recommended in current urological guidelines, such as those of the American Urological Association (AUA) or the European Association of Urology (EAU), as a standard treatment for the endoscopic management of urinary stones.
+The choice of laser type, fibre size, and energy settings is adjusted individually according to stone size, composition, and location.
+The use of holmium lasers for endoscopic stone treatment is also explicitly recommended in current guidelines, while thulium laser systems are increasingly included as alternative options.

 Procedure

+The procedure is part of endourology, a subspecialty of urology focused on minimally invasive techniques within the urinary tract.
 A urologist inserts a scope into the urinary tract to locate the stone.
 The scope may be a cystoscope, ureteroscope, renoscope or nephroscope.
 An optical fiber is inserted through the working channel of the scope, and laser light is directly emitted to the stone.
 The stone is fragmented and the remaining pieces are collected in a "basket" or washed out of the urinary tract, along with the finer particulate "dust".

-The procedure is done under either local or general anesthesia and is considered a minimally-invasive procedure.
+The procedure is most commonly performed under general anesthesia, although local anesthesia may be feasible in selected cases.
 It is widely available in most hospitals in the world.

 Comparison with extracorporeal shockwave therapy

 Laser lithotripsy has been evaluated against extracorporeal shockwave therapy (ESWT), finding both to be safe and effective.
 ESWT may be safer for small stones (<10 mm), but less effective for 10–20 mm stones.
 A 2013 meta-analysis found LL can treat larger stones (> 2 cm) with good stone-free and complication rates.

 Holmium laser lithotripsy had superior initial success and re-treatment rate compared to ESWT in a 2013 trial.
+While ESWT is limited to the non-invasive fragmentation of urinary stones, laser-based endoscopic techniques are more versatile, as they can be used not only for lithotripsy but also for soft tissue applications, including the endoscopic treatment of benign prostatic hyperplasia (BPH) and other intraluminal urological procedures.